MD-Junayed000/Aroma-Pharmacy/README.md

-# AroInsa-Medicine-Solution-website
+# Aroma Pharmacy

-AroInsa Medicine Solution is a comprehensive **pharmaceutical e-commerce platform** designed to provide users with an easy and secure way to browse, select, and purchase medicinal products.The platform includes robust features like doctor consultations, a dynamic shopping cart, secure checkout, health articles, and an admin panel for efficient management.
+Aroma Pharmacy is a comprehensive **pharmaceutical e-commerce platform** designed to provide users with an easy and secure way to browse, select, and purchase medicinal products.The platform includes robust features like doctor consultations, a dynamic shopping cart, secure checkout, health articles, and an admin panel for efficient management.

 **Key Features**